cortex-command-community/Cortex-Command-Community-Bender/README.md

 - Joint adjustment is only on Y axis and adjusts upper/lower marker equally.
 - Works only with input files that are 24x24px tiled (for each limb part.
 Max input image size is 192x24px for 8 limb parts (4 limbs)).
-- Files saved as Indexed BMPs have messed up thumbnails and do not open correctly in Photoshop.
-Tested to open correctly with MS Paint XP.

 ## Changelog